Good Will Hunting: Financing

-The duo completed the script in 1994 and brought it to their talent agent, Patrick Whitesell, who recalled: "I read it over the weekend and I was blown away."
-However, Whitesell knew it would be almost impossible to find a studio who would produce a movie written by and starring two unknown actors, with the only precedent known to him being the 1976 film Rocky, in which previously unknown actor Sylvester Stallone wrote the script and starred in the lead role.
-Affleck and Damon had not yet agreed neither on the title nor on the main character's name, which Damon thought should be Nate.
-The duo read a script named Good Will Hunting written by their high school friend Derrick Bridgeman, to whom they promised to give $10,000 in exchange for using the title if they managed to sell the script.
+The duo completed the script in 1994 and brought it to their talent agent, Patrick Whitesell, who liked it.
+However, Whitesell thought it would be almost impossible to find a studio who would produce a film written by and starring two unknown actors, with the only precedent known to him being the 1976 film Rocky, in which previously unknown actor Sylvester Stallone wrote the script and starred in the lead role.
+At that point, Affleck and Damon had not yet agreed either on the title or on the main character's name, which Damon thought should be Nate.
+The duo then read a script named Good Will Hunting written by their high school friend Derrick Bridgeman, to whom they promised $10,000 in exchange for using the title if they managed to sell the script.
 Bridgeman later appeared in the film as a student in one of Lambeau's classes.
 Whitesell brought Good Will Hunting to the attention of several studio executives by initially promoting it as a Shane Black-style film like The Last Boy Scout (1991).
 Information about the script spread to other Hollywood creative executives in the span of four days, initiating a bidding war.
 Affleck and Damon accepted Castle Rock Entertainment's offer of $600,000 in November 1994 at the suggestion of director Richard Linklater, with whom Affleck had worked on the 1993 film Dazed and Confused.
 After splitting it evenly, both of them spent all of the money in six months, between paying taxes, giving their agents a fee, buying a Jeep Cherokee, and renting a party house by the Hollywood Bowl for months.